infinispan/infinispan-server/maven-repository/src/main/resources/README.md

 For initial testing in a small team, the repository can be extracted to a directory on the local file system.

-    unzip jboss-datagrid-maven-repository-6.0.0.zip
+    unzip jboss-datagrid-maven-repository-${project.version}.zip

-This will create a Maven repository in a directory called "jboss-datagrid-maven-repository-6.0.0".
+This will create a Maven repository in a directory called "jboss-datagrid-maven-repository-${project.version}".

 Make a note of the both location of this directory for later use.